18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 This is a different person than the product owner — the work being done here is higher-level.

+## User-centered design

-**User-centered design.** Nobody knows the end-users of the software better than the agency, and [user-centered design](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/user-centered-design/) centers the experiences and needs of those people throughout the design process.
+Nobody knows the end-users of the software better than the agency, and [user-centered design](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/user-centered-design/) centers the experiences and needs of those people throughout the design process.
 The agency can remain in control by having the vendor build